Fishing can be anything from a serene, quiet moment to yourself to a day of bonding and fun with the family, waves crashing all around.

 Take a trip to one of our local fishing piers to make memories of your own with your family!
 We’ve gathered some spots to get you started.

 The Little Island Fishing Pier in Sandbridge is a favorite of locals and visitors alike.
-The pier charges $7 per person, per day.
+The pier charges $8 resident/$10 nonresident, per day.
 Children under 9 are free, and there is no fee from November through March.
-Pick up a weekly pass for $25.
+Pick up a weekly pass for $25 if you’re a resident and for $35 for nonresidents.

-The Ocean View Fishing Pier in Norfolk is open Monday to Thursday from 9 a.m. to 9 p.m., and then Friday through Sunday from 8 a.m. to 11 p.m.
+The Ocean View Fishing Pier in Norfolk is open Daily from 8 a.m. to 11 p.m.
 Enjoy the Chesapeake Bay view while you fish, as well as the convenience of the pier’s bait house, restaurant and restrooms.

 If Hampton is closer to home, head for the Buckroe Fishing Pier.
 The 706-foot long pier is open year-round, and offers a bait shop, snack bar and restrooms.
 You can get an early start to your fishing because the pier is open around the close from April through December.
 Pier admission is $8 for adults, $6 for children.